aerogear/frontpage-ios-app/README.md

 }}}

 ```

-Once we have received configuration and have client ID, we can perform next step of authorization with code exchange which needs a configuration, `clientSecret` and `scopes` are optional.
-First we need to build our request passing in the configuration received, `clientID`, optional `clientSecret` and `scopes`, `redirectUri` and `responseType`.
-After having our request constructed we can trigger authorization flow and receive the token from the issuer.
-Once we have the token, we can pass it in to our client builder and from now onwards, any query, mutation or subscription will use the token to communicate with the server.
+### 2. Authorization request and obtaining token

+- Authorization with code exchange needs a configuration, `clientSecret` and `scopes`, which are optional.
+- First step is to build authorization request and then triggering authorization flow.
+- When the user is authorized he is redirected back to app and token request is performed.
+- Once token is received it can be then used in client builder which allows for execution of any query, mutation or subscription.

 ```swift